-I recently embarked on a major research project for a new resource I will soon be offering.
+Several years ago I embarked on a major research project for a new resource.
 Part of my research included a long review of thousands of comments made on this site over the past few years.
 Though my research had another purpose, I became intrigued by the comments related to church traditions.

 Of course, by “traditions,” I am referring to those extra-biblical customs that become a way of life for many congregations.
 A tradition is neither inherently good nor bad.
 Its value or its distraction in a given church really depends on how members treat the traditions.